 Here is everything you need to know about warranty management.

-What is a Warranty Management Software for Fleets and Mechanical Shops?
+What is a Warranty Management Software for Fleets and Heavy-Duty Shops?

 General warranties: warranties that you would get at the purchase of a new unit or asset.